jamesstaub/chosenshows/README.md

 # CHOSEN SHOWS SMS

-this is an sms app for discovering music and art events from the bostonhassle.com events calendar.
+this is a work in progress sms app for discovering music and art events from the bostonhassle.com events calendar.

 ## first iteration
 user texts music, art, or film